Jack Currie (English footballer): AFC Wimbledon

-In February 2021 Currie joined Maidstone United on a 6-month loan, however the 2020–21 season for Maidstone was curtailed due to the COVID-19 pandemic.
+Currie signed a contract with AFC Wimbledon in September 2020.
+In February 2021 he joined Maidstone United on a 6-month loan; however, the 2020–21 season for Maidstone was curtailed because of the COVID-19 pandemic.
 Having also spent time on loan at Leatherhead, the following season he joined Eastbourne Borough of the National League South on loan in July 2021.
 Currie won the Players' Player of the Season award at the end of the 2021–22 season.

-Currie made his senior league debut at left-back for Wimbledon on the opening day of the 2022–23 season, a 2–0 win over Gillingham at Plough Lane on 30 July 2022 scoring the second goal.
+Currie made his senior league debut at left-back for AFC Wimbledon on the opening day of the 2022–23 season, a 2–0 win over Gillingham at Plough Lane on 30 July 2022, scoring the second goal.
 He described it as "what you dream of as a kid".
 Currie made 32 appearances in all competitions for Wimbledon by January 2023, and was reportedly the subject of transfer offers from EFL Championship side Bristol City in the January 2023 transfer window.
 According to the Bristol Post, Wimbledon rejected a number of bids for Currie on transfer deadline day.
+On 23 September 2023 he scored another EFL League Two goal for Wimbledon in a 1–3 away win at Walsall F.C..
+By the time he left the club, he had played 94 matches in all competitions for the Dons.

 Oxford United

-On the 5th of July 2024, Currie signed for newly-promoted EFL Championship club Oxford United for an undisclosed transfer fee.
+On 5 July 2024, Currie signed for newly promoted EFL Championship club Oxford United for an undisclosed transfer fee.

 Leyton Orient (loan)

-Currie signed a season-long loan for League One side Leyton Orient on the 30th of August 2024.
+Currie signed a season-long loan for League One side Leyton Orient on 30 August 2024.
+He played 45 matches for the club and recorded two assists, during the season, which saw the club reach the playoffs.
 He later described the season as "a year to remember with a club who made me feel at home from the first game to the last" on his Twitter (X) account.